arungudelli/angularjswiki/content/en/fontawesome/_index.md

 ## Complete Font Awesome Icons List

-Here is the complete list of 1534 free font awesome icons cheatsheet.
+Here is the complete list of 2016 free font awesome icons cheat sheet.

 To use font awesome brand icons use class name as `fab`